MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/manage-volumes.md

 ### Familiarity with volumes in Storage Spaces

-In Storage Spaces Direct, every volume is comprised of several stacked objects: the cluster shared volume (CSV), which is a volume; the partition; the disk, which is a virtual disk; and one or more storage tiers (if applicable).
-To resize a volume, you will need to resize several of these objects.
+In Storage Spaces Direct, every volume is composed of several stacked objects: the cluster shared volume (CSV), which is a volume; the partition; the disk, which is a virtual disk; and one or more storage tiers (if applicable).
+To resize a volume, you need to resize several of these objects.

 ![Diagram shows the layers of a volume, including cluster shard volume, volume, partition, disk, virtual disk, and storage tiers.](media/manage-volumes/volumes-in-smapi.png)